cthpw103/chinov2/README.md

-# chinov01
+# Chino
-Chino v0.1 leak
+Chino, a really fucking awful (but sexy loli) bot!